48lakes/records/README.md

 =======
 ﻿# Records â€” Beta

-A sel-hosted, singleâ€‘page app for browsing a Discogsâ€‘backed music collection with artwork management, local/Plex playback helpers, and optional BluOS control.
+A sel-hosted, single-page app for browsing a Discogs-backed music collection with artwork management, local/Plex playback helpers, and optional BluOS control.
 Backend is FastAPI + PostgreSQL; frontend is a lightweight vanilla JS UI served from the API.

 ## Highlights

-- Fullâ€‘collection UI: grid and list views with search, sort, and multiâ€‘format filters.
+- Full-collection UI: grid and list views with search, sort, and multi-format filters.
-- Discogs sync: imports your collection with pagination handling and deâ€‘duplication.
+- Discogs sync: imports your collection with pagination handling and de-duplication.
 - Artwork enrichment: MusicBrainz + Cover Art Archive lookups with local caching and thumbnails.
 - Playback helpers: local file streaming (Range + HLS via ffmpeg) and Plex proxy/HLS.
 - BluOS integration: browse folder mappings and trigger playback on a player.
 - Tracklists: derive/save tracklists from Discogs, Plex, or local library; stored per record.
-- Dark theme: responsive, keyboardâ€‘friendly UI; no external JS frameworks.
+- Dark theme: responsive, keyboard-friendly UI; no external JS frameworks.

 ## Architecture